evandethier/global-alluvial-mining/README.md

 <br>

 ![**Mining in rivers was key to the United States mining rushes of the 19th century.
 High-powered jets of water were used to rapidly erode river beds and banks, just as they are today in the tropics.
 This image from California in the 1860s or 1870s shows hydraulic mining underway, with excavation by high-powered jets of water.
 Image from the US Library of Congress.**](visuals/hydraulic_mining_french_corral_nevada_county_1860_1870_library_of_congress.jpeg)
 **Mining in rivers was key to the United States mining rushes of the 19th century.
 High-powered jets of water were used to rapidly erode river beds and banks, just as they are today in the tropics.
 This image from California in the 1860s or 1870s shows hydraulic mining underway, with excavation by high-powered jets of water.
-Image from the US Library of Congress.**
+Image from the US Library of Congress.[^1]**

 * * *